Speed Camera Posted Tue, 26 Aug 2008

 Now, from a technical perspective, the technology this error reveals is identical to the clbuttic mistake.
 What's different, however, is the values that the error reveals.

-AFA doesn't advertise the fact that it changes words in its AP stories -- it just does it.
-Most of it's readers probably never know the difference or realize that the messages and terminology they are being communicated to in is being intentionally manipulated.
-AFA prefers the term "homosexual," which sounds clinical, to "gay" which sounds much less serious.
+AFA doesn’t advertise the fact that it changes words in its AP stories — it just does it.
+Most of its readers probably never know the difference or realize that the messages and terminology they are being communicated to in is being intentionally manipulated.
+AFA prefers the term “homosexual,” which sounds clinical, to “gay” which sounds much less serious.
 Their substitution, and the error it created, reflects a set of values that AFA and ONN have about the terminology around homosexuality.

-It's possible than the AFA/ONN readers already know about AFA's values.
+It’s possible than the AFA/ONN readers already know about AFA’s values.
 This error provides an important reminder and shows, quite clearly, the importance that AFA gives to terminology.
-It reveals their values and some of the actions they are willing to take to take to protect them.
+It reveals their values and some of the actions they are willing to take to protect them.

 Medireview is a reference to what has become a classic revealing error.
 The error was noticed in 2001 and 2002 when people started seeing a series of implausibly misspelled words on a wide variety of websites.
 In particular, website authors were frequently swapping the nonsense word medireview for medieval.
 Eventually, the errors were traced back to Yahoo: each webpage containing medireview had been sent as an attachment over Yahoo's free email system.

-The explanation of this error shares a lot in common with previous discussions of the the difficulty of searching for AppleScript on Apple's website and my recent description of the term clbuttic.
+The explanation of this error shares a lot in common with previous discussions of the the difficulty of searching for AppleScript on Apple’s website and my recent description of the term clbuttic.
 Medireview was caused, yet again, by an overzealous filter.
 Like the AppleScript error, the filter was attempt to defeat cross site scripting.
-Nefarious users were sending HTML attachments that, when clicked, might run scripts and cause bad things to happen -- for example, they might gain access to passwords or data without a user's permission or knowledge.
-To protect its users, Yahoo scanned through all HTML attachments and simply removed any references to "problematic" terms frequently used in cross-site scripting.
-Yahoo made the follow changes to HTML attachments -- each line shows a term that can be used to invoke a script and the "safe" synonym it was replaced with:
+Nefarious users were sending HTML attachments that, when clicked, might run scripts and cause bad things to happen — for example, they might gain access to passwords or data without a user’s permission or knowledge.
+To protect its users, Yahoo scanned through all HTML attachments and simply removed any references to “problematic” terms frequently used in cross-site scripting.
+Yahoo made the follow changes to HTML attachments — each line shows a term that can be used to invoke a script and the “safe” synonym it was replaced with:

 • javascript → java-script